PakitoSec/cyvest/docs/getting-started/quickstart.md

 - Deterministic keys let you merge multiple builders without collisions.
 - Relationships infer default directions from STIX2 semantics.
-- Handlers expose `.get()` so you can pivot back to immutable models when needed.
+- Handlers expose `.get()` so you can pivot back to immutable views when needed.

 ---